-The latest show at The Annenberg Space for Photography offers a fascinating up-to-the-minute glimpse of life in Cuba and is one of the best shows of this fall’s Pacific Standard Time LA/LA.
+The latest show at The Annenberg Space for Photography offers a fascinating up-to-the-minute glimpse of life in Cuba and is one of the best shows of this year’s Pacific Standard Time LA/LA and is open through early March, 2018.
 Cuba Is illustrates many facets of life in a country that we, as Americans, know little of beyond a mythology that is still front and center in our imaginations.
 For this reason alone, the show is a revelation.
 But it is so much more.

 Cuba Is uses photography to show what life on the island is like today.
 Key to understanding the material is a short documentary about the how five of the photographers pursued their subjects.
 A second exhibit about contemporary activists and thought-leaders in the country, at nearby Skylight Studios, allows visitors a glimpse of life in Cuba right now – see how below.
 The only thing more informative would be a trip to the island, but even a tour around might not offer the variety of experiences and personalities offered by Cuba Is.